Marci-design/plp-final-project/README.md

 This project is licensed under the MIT License — see the `LICENSE` file for details.
 Replace the copyright holder in `LICENSE` with the correct name.

-If you use third-party map data or external libraries (Google Maps, OpenStreetMap, etc.), make sure to follow their attribution and terms of service and acknowledge them here.